Jackscalibur/Jackscalibur/README.md

 ### Hi There! ✋

-I’m a Product Security Engineer at Toyota, specializing in security testing across multiple domains, including:
+I’m a Product Security Engineer at Toyota, specializing in security testing across multiple domains, including Mobile, API, and Cloud security.

-- Mobile Application Security
-- API Security
-- Cloud Security

 I have a passion for continuous learning and constantly seek to expand my knowledge.